sujalpokale/task-management-website/README.md

 ### Running the Application

--If it’s a frontend-only project:
+- If it’s a frontend-only project:
  1. Open client/index.html in your browser.

--If it includes a backend:
+- If it includes a backend:
  1.In server/, run:
     npm start